Track Your Meds and Save Money With Sharecare

 We understand that following your prescriptions is crucial in helping you manage your conditions.
 We also understand that patients confront challenges when it comes to taking medications.
 That’s why we’ve developed a suite of easy-to-use tools to help you stay on track.

-You already use Sharecare (available for iOS and Android) to track your steps and stress, measure your RealAge and follow health topics you’re interested in.
-Now, you can do even more.
+You already use Sharecare (available for iOS and Android) to track your steps and stress, measure your RealAge, and follow health topics you’re interested in.
+And when it comes to sticking to your prescription, you can do even more.

-Sharecare has new medication features that can help you:
+Sharecare has medication features that can help you:

-And coming soon, you’ll be able to learn how to take your medications properly, spot potential side effects and be on the lookout for interactions between your medications and other drugs you take or foods you eat.
+What’s more, within your Health Profile, you can learn more about how to take your medications properly, spot potential side effects, and be on the lookout for possible interactions between your medications and other drugs you take or foods you eat.

 Managing your health is something you shouldn’t have to do alone.
-With help from your healthcare provider, your friends and family—and from Sharecare—you can stay on top of your prescriptions, treat your conditions effectively and live your healthiest life.
+With help from your healthcare provider, your friends and loved ones—and from Sharecare—you can stay on top of your prescriptions, treat your conditions effectively, and live your healthiest life.

 More On